polar-app/polar-app/DEV.md

 # Steps to Build

+- you might need to run ```ulimit -n 500000``` and then 'ulimit -n' to make sure this setting was accepted by the OS.
+Some users report a bug with npm that causes it to tail to garbage collect open file handles and this fixes it.

 - Make sure you're on node >=14.5 and npm >=6.14.5
 - clone the polar-app repository locally.
 - Copy .npmrc to your home directory.
 - npm config set registry https://polar-app.bytesafe.dev/r/default

 - Follow the following instructions